skibu/modulencer/docs/usb_macos_problem.md

 For unsupported USB chips you will need to load in a new driver onto your MacOS computer.

 ## Update drivers on MacOS to handle CH340K chip
+`Note: these instructions are only for if the chip you are having trouble with is a WCH one, where System Information tool showed a Vendor ID of 0x1a86. `

 The driver problem is rather complicated but the solution is quite simple.
 The reason it is complicated is because there is a lot of disinformation out there due to the drivers changing over the years.